jbx-protocol/juice-extensions-collection/README.md

 ## Content

-- contracts/DataSourceDelegate.sol and contracts/ETHTerminal.sol contains canevas for datasource/pay&redeem delegate and terminal
+This repo is organised as follow:

+- contracts/Allocator: contains an IJBSplitsAllocator implementation template (Allocator.sol) as well as existing implementions, in contracts/Allocator/examples:
+  -- SunsetAllocator.sol: an allocator providing custom sunsets (a timestamp after which a reccuring payment is not made anymore) to each beneficiaries of a group of splits

+- contracts/DatasourceDelegate: contains an IJBFundingCycleDataSource, IJBPayDelegate and IJBRedemptionDelegate implementation templates (DataSourceDelegate.sol) as well as existing implementions, in contracts/Allocator/examples:
-- contracts/collection/ provide a set of ready made delegates, datasources and terminals -- NFT/: A datasource minting a NFT for every contribution and a redemption delegate preventing redemption for non-NFT holder ("closed-loop treasury")
+  -- NFT directory: a datasource minting a NFT for every contribution and a redemption delegate preventing redemption for non-NFT holder ("closed-loop treasury")
   -- payment routing/: A datasource-delegate following the best possible route between minting and token buy on secondary market, in order to maximise the amount of token received by the contributor.

+- contracts/Terminal: contains an IJBPaymentTerminal and IJBRedemptionTerminal implementation template.

 ## Tests